cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 ## How I Measure Success

-This system is not optimized for raw accuracy.
-Instead, success is defined by whether it improves trust outcomes at scale.
+Success here means improving trust outcomes at scale more than maximizing raw accuracy on a leaderboard.
 I focus on three primary metrics:

 **1. High-risk misinformation exposure**
 The share of user views that contain high-risk misinformation.
-This reflects what users actually experience, not just what the system flags.
+This reflects what users actually experience in the feed, beyond internal flag counts alone.

 **2. Over-enforcement proxy**
 Human overrides, appeal reversals, and disagreement between automated decisions and reviewers.
 Rising over-enforcement is treated as a failure signal, even if model confidence is high.